Open Range Communications: Bankruptcy

 Open Range Communications voluntarily filed for Chapter 11 bankruptcy protection on 6 October 2011 in the United States Bankruptcy Court for the District of Delaware.
 In court filings, the company stated that it intended to use the bankruptcy process to "effectuate either (i) a section 363 sale of substantially all of its assets as a going concern or sales for select assets; or, (ii) a wind-down of its business operations through a liquidation in chapter 11."
 The company ceased operation soon after.

-The company later asked the court to transfer the case to Chapter 7 of the code saying it had, "no realistic chance to rehabilitate the business" after a bankruptcy bidder (which had showed interest in buying the company's assets) withdrew.
+The company later asked the court to transfer the case to Chapter 7 of the code saying it had, "no realistic chance to rehabilitate the business" after a bankruptcy bidder (that had shown interest in buying the company's assets) withdrew.

 The company's bankruptcy left the US Government with liabilities for $73.5 million in unpaid loans.
 The House Energy and Commerce Committee has since launched an investigation into the company's collapse.